Skip to main content

 Irregular periods

-The average menstrual cycle lasts 28 days, but it's normal for it to be a bit shorter or longer than this.
+The gap between your periods starting (your menstrual cycle) can range from 21 to 35 days.
+The average menstrual cycle is 28 days.
+But it's normal for it to be a bit shorter or longer than this.

-After puberty, many women develop a regular cycle with a similar length of time between periods.
+Your periods are regular if you have a similar number of days between periods.
 But it can vary by a few days each time.

 Causes of irregular periods